“This webpage is not available”. Here is every webmaster's nightmare. Just reading this sentence, I'm sure you feel a little panicky, right?

 Active installations: 400,000+

 Are you looking for something to delight your visitors?
-Stay over there, I've got what you need in stock.
+Stay over here, I've got what you need.

-Under Construction, developed by Web Factory, the author of Minimal Coming Soon and Maintenance Mode, stands out by the design of its themes (backgrounds of your Coming Soon or Maintenance page).
+Under Construction, developed by Web Factory, again, stands out by the design of its themes (backgrounds of your Coming Soon or Maintenance page).

 Impossible to not recognize them, with their vectorial appearance.
 They're beautiful.
 Take a look at this example on my test site, below.

 I prefer to warn you: limiting this plugin to its visual rendering would be simple.